Does Deep Active Learning Work in the Wild?: Related works

 \section{Related works}

-\textbf{Active learning benchmarks.} The majority of the existing AL benchmarks are for classification tasks, rather than regression, and many AL methods for classification cannot be applied to regression, making them unsuitable for most scientific computing applications.
-Some existing studies include \cite{zhan2021comparative}, which benchmarked AL using a Support Vector Machine (SVM) with 17 AL methods on 35 datasets. \cite{yang2018benchmark} benchmarked logistic regression with ten AL methods and 44 datasets. \cite{meduri2020comprehensive} benchmarked specific entity matching application (classification) of AL with three AL methods on ten datasets, with three different types of classifiers (DNN, SVM, and Tree-based). \cite{trittenbach2021overview} benchmarked an AL application in outlier detection on 20 datasets and discussed the limitation of simple metrics extensively. \cite{hu2021towards} benchmarked five classification tasks (including both image and text) using DNN. \cite{beck2021effective} benchmarked multiple facets of DAL on five image classification tasks.

-For the regression AL benchmark, \cite{o2017model} benchmarked five AL methods and seven UCI \footnote{University of California Irvine Machine Learning Repository} datasets, but they only employed linear models. \cite{wu2019active} compared five AL methods on 12 UCI regression datasets, also using linear regression models.
-Our work is fundamentally different with both as we use DNNs as our regressors, and we employ several recently-published scientific computing problems that also involved DNN regressors, making them especially relevant for DAL study.
+\paragraph{Active learning benchmarks} The majority of existing AL benchmarks are for classification tasks, rather than regression \cite{jose2024regression}, and many AL methods for classification cannot be applied to regression.
+Some existing studies include \cite{zhan2021comparative}, which benchmarked AL using a Support Vector Machine (SVM) with 17 AL methods on 35 datasets. \cite{yang2018benchmark} benchmarked logistic regression with 12 AL methods and 44 datasets. \cite{meduri2020comprehensive} benchmarked specific entity matching application (classification) of AL with 3 AL methods on 12 datasets, with 3 different types of classifiers (DNN, SVM, and Tree-based). \cite{trittenbach2021overview} benchmarked an AL application in outlier detection on 20 datasets and discussed the limitation of simple metrics extensively. \cite{hu2021towards} benchmarked 5 classification tasks (including both image and text) using DNN. \cite{beck2021effective} benchmarked multiple facets of DAL on 5 image classification tasks.
+For the regression AL benchmark, \cite{o2017model} benchmarked 5 AL methods and 7 UCI \footnote{University of California Irvine Machine Learning Repository} datasets, but they only employed linear models. \cite{wu2019active} compared 5 AL methods on 12 UCI regression datasets, also using linear regression models.
+Our work is fundamentally different from both, as we use DNNs as our regressors, and we employ several recently-published problems that also involved DNN regressors, making them especially relevant for DAL study.
+The recent study by \cite{holzmuller2023framework} is the only work that is similar to ours, in which the authors benchmarked 8 pool-based DAL methods for regression on 15 datasets.
+The primary focus of their work was to propose a novel DAL regression framework, termed LCMD; meanwhile the focus of our work is to investigate DAL in the wild.
+Consequently, \cite{holzmuller2023framework} presents different performance metrics and conclusions compared to our study.

-\textbf{Active learning for regression problems.} As discussed, scientific primarily involves regression problems which has received (relatively) little attention compared to classification \cite{ren2021survey, guyon2011results}.